What to Do When You Experience Discrimination

 There are many ways to prove that discrimination has occurred.
 You don’t need proof beyond a reasonable doubt or an outright admission from an employer.
 Many times, it is conduct and actions over time that show discrimination.

 Also, note the names of any witnesses to the incident.
 (Do this recording on your own time and keep any records in your personal possession, not a company computer.)
-If you decide to report the discrimination to your employer or bring a lawsuit, this documentation can be invaluable.
+If you decide to report the discrimination to your employer or bring a lawsuit, this documentation can be invaluable to the workplace discrimination lawyer you work with.

 Age